sergeyklay/gohugo-theme-ed/CONTRIBUTING.md

 1. Fork the repository
 2. Clone down the repository to your local system
 3. Run `npm i` in the repository root
-4. Create a new *dedicated branch* with descriptive name from `master`
+4. Create a new *dedicated branch* with descriptive name from `main`
 5. Make your change and commit to the new branch from the previous step
     1. Write a clear commit message
     2. If you've added code that need documentation, update